LOE is the ongoing cost of keeping a well producing. It directly affects your monthly distributions and long-term returns.

 What to Ask Before You Invest

 Before investing in any program, ask the operator for historical LOE data on their existing wells.
 Compare those numbers against basin averages.
 If their LOE per barrel is significantly above the norm, find out why.
-If they will not share the data, that is your answer.
+If they won't share the data, that's your answer.

 Low and predictable operating expenses are what separate a good well from a break-even one over the long run.